wrdhall3/loan-default-project/README.md

 ### Model Performance Comparisons

 The following charts and confusion matrices showcase the performance of various models tested during the project.
 Each model is evaluated under different techniques (e.g., undersampling and oversampling) to handle the class imbalance present in the dataset.
-The models compared include Logistic Regression, Decision Tree, Random Forest, KNN, and XGBoost.
+The models compared include **Logistic Regression**, **Decision Tree**, **Random Forest**, **KNN**, and **XGBoost**.

 ---